Curved Page Divider

 • No sex offender history

-• No convictions or guilty pleas of assault or other domestic issues
+• No convictions or guilty pleas for assault or other domestic issues

 Documentation Needed and Associated Fees

-While many of the following examples of documentation can be obtained free of charge, there is typically a nominal fee for the acquisition of copies from the issuing authority.
+While many of the following examples of documentation can be obtained free of charge, there is typically a nominal fee for obtaining copies from the issuing authority.
 Regardless, they are all required to become a foster parent in Virginia:

 • Birth Certificate